near/nearcore/docs/architecture.md

 It is also worth noting that `NightshadeRuntime` is the struct that implements `RuntimeAdapter`.

 ## Cross Cutting Concerns

+## State update

+The blockchain state can be changed in the following two ways:
+- Applying a chunk.
+This is how the state is normally updated: through `Runtime::apply`.
+- State sync.
+State sync can happen in two cases:
+    * A node is far enough behind the most recent block and triggers state sync to fast forward to the state of a very recent block without having to apply blocks in the middle.
+    * A node is about to become validator for some shard in the next epoch, but it does not yet have the state for that shard.
+    In this case, it would run state sync through the `catchup` routine.

 ### Logging & Observability